Cape robin-chat: Calls and song

+Distribution and habitat

 The Cape robin-chat occurs from South Sudan (mainly Imatong Mts, above 1,600 m) southwards to Uganda, the DRC (1,800 m – 3,475 m), Kenya, Tanzania, Zambia (above 1,800 m), Malawi (where common above 1,500 m), Zimbabwe, Namibia, South Africa, Eswatini and Lesotho.
 It is a mainly resident breeder in eastern and southern Africa, though some adults and juveniles may migrate more than 100 km to lower, warmer regions in winter.
 In their winter refuges, they may coexist with several other species of robin.
 Some are however year-round residents even at high altitudes.
 A five-year tenure of a breeding territory by the same pair is commonplace, and the maximum recorded life span is over 16 years.

-Habitat

 In southern Africa, the Cape robin-chat is a common species at Afromontane forest edges, in forest scrub and ravines, fynbos, karoo, plantations, gardens and parks.
 Most areas with dense cover with scattered trees or song posts are however suitable.
 In dry areas they are restricted to thickets that fringe water courses.
 In southern Africa it is found from sea level up to 3,000 m where Leucosidea provides cover.
 It is absent from arid Karoo and Kalahari.

 In tropical East Africa, the Cape robin-chat likewise frequents forest edge and gardens, but is restricted to the uplands.
 It occurs at 1,100 m in the Ulugurus, but generally upwards of 1,500 m in Uganda and the remainder of Tanzania, and above 1,800 m in Kenya.
 The tropical races are also at home at the edges of bamboo, in woodland, scrub, tea and coffee plantations, or in association with giant heather beside moorland streams, up to 3,400 m in altitude.